Comedian Nick Di Paolo Roasted For Photo In Which He Flips Off Dead Black Lives Matter Activist

 — Sachi Ezura (@misstrionics) May 7, 2019

-Not long after that, it was noticed that the still image appearing at the end of the video clip, which doubled as the comedian’s Twitter cover photo, was a picture of of Di Paolo standing on stage, giving a middle finger to a collage of women and people of color, one of whom was a man in a “Black Lives Matter” t-shirt.
+Not long after that, it was noticed that the still image appearing at the end of the video clip, which doubled as the comedian’s Twitter cover photo, was a picture of Di Paolo standing on stage, giving a middle finger to a collage of women and people of color, one of whom was a man in a “Black Lives Matter” T-shirt.
 Furthermore, per The Daily Beast, the man in the shirt featured in Di Paolo’s collage is Muhiyidin Moye, an activist who was shot and killed in New Orleans last year.
 Moye had made the news the year before that for grabbing a Confederate flag during a protest in South Carolina.

 Di Paolo apologized on Twitter, stating that he “did not know that as I found it online in stock photos,” but not long after, the comic thanked “whining leftist maggots” for causing his name to trend on Twitter.

-Di Paolo has been performing stand up comedy since the 1980s, and spent time as a mainstay on Comedy Central roasts.
+Di Paolo has been performing stand-up comedy since the 1980s, and spent time as a mainstay on Comedy Central roasts.